iTwin/iTwinUI/CONTRIBUTING.md

 ### Accessibility testing

-We reuse our component examples for accessibility testing with a Cypress script that evaluates each of their iframes for accessibility violations.
+We use an automated script to evaluate each example for accessibility violations using [`cypress-axe`](https://github.com/component-driven/cypress-axe).
+The setup for this can be found in the `a11y` workspace.

 #### Running accessibility tests